Police Duty Act

 Article 3

 The police duties should be performed around the clock and throughout jurisdictions.
-General duties are primarily performed by the administrative police; the specific duties are performed and supported by other specialized police.
+The administrative police perform general duties; other specific duties are performed by the specialized police.

 Article 4

-The police duty organizations is classified into the basic unit, operational unit and supervisory unit.
+The police duty organizations are classified into the basic, operational, and supervisory units.

 Article 5

-Police beat (Hereinafter referred to as the “beat”) is the basic unit of a police organization.
+The Police beat is the basic unit of a police organization.
 It is under the charge of an individual police officer.

 Article 6

-1. Autonomous district: Basically, each village is planned as a police beat.
-If the size of a village or neighborhood is too small, two villages could be combined into one police beat.
-If the size of a village or neighborhood is too large, it could be divided into two or more police beats.
+1. Autonomous district: Each village is divided into one police beat.
+If the size of a village is too small, two or more villages could be combined into one police beat.
+If a village is too large, it could be divided into more than one police beat.

 2. Population: Every two thousand residents or five hundred households contribute to a police beat.

-The aforementioned allocation of police beats in the preceding paragraph shall be also subject to crime incidence, local characteristics, the number of police force, complexity of tasks, the size of the area, traffic conditions, telecommunications facilities and future trend in development and shall be adjusted accordingly.
+The aforementioned allocation of police beats in the preceding paragraph shall also be subject to crime incidence, local characteristics, the number of police, complexity of tasks, the size of the area, traffic conditions, telecommunications facilities, and future trends in development and shall be adjusted accordingly.

-As to the criminal investigation police and foreign affairs police, they may also allocate their beats in accordance with the abovementioned criteria.
+The criminal investigation police and foreign affairs police may also allocate their beats in accordance with the abovementioned criteria.

 Article 7

-The police stations and substations serve as operational units, responsible for allocating beats, scheduling shifts, and performing and supervising duties.
+The police stations serve as duty operational units, responsible for allocating beats, as well as performing and supervising duties.

-When a remote beat is not available for joint duty with other beats, a police post can be set up and staffed with one officer to perform duties alone.
+When a remote beat is unavailable for joint duty with other beats, a police post can be set up and staffed with one officer to perform duties alone.

 Article 8

-The Police organizations at municipality or county/city level, considering the availability of police equipments and the need of police force in densely populated urban neighborhood and suburban neighborhood with special public security concerns, may centralize its resources for mobile utilization instead of establishing police stations and substations in those areas.
+The Police organizations at the municipality or county/city level, considering the availability of police equipment and the need for a police force in densely populated urban neighborhoods and suburban neighborhoods with special public security concerns, may centralize their resources for mobile utilization instead of establishing police stations in those areas.
 Police officers are moved into police duty squads at the police precincts and work rotating shifts.

-If necessary, police departments can set up security posts in certain areas for guard and security.
+If necessary, police departments can set up security posts in certain areas for security guarding.

 Article 9

-Police precincts are executive units responsible for planning, commanding, controlling, supervising, and auditing all the duties of every police units under their jurisdictions, along with performing the top-priority duties.
+Police precincts are the planning and supervisory units and serve as the executive units when it comes to performing top-priority duties.
+Precincts are responsible for planning, commanding, controlling, supervising, and auditing all the duties of the police stations under their jurisdictions, along with performing top-priority duties.

 Article 10

-Police departments are supervisory units, responsible for planning, commanding, controlling, supervising, and auditing all the duties of every police units under their jurisdictions and may perform prioritized duties directly.
+Police departments are the planning and supervisory units responsible for planning, commanding, controlling, supervising, and auditing all the duties of the police units under their jurisdictions and may perform prioritized duties directly.

 Chapter 3 Types of Duties